Satyadeep Mishra

 Satyadeep Misra (born 27 November 1972) is an Indian actor who works in Hindi cinema, television and web series.
 He made his debut with the 2011 film No One Killed Jessica.
 He is known for P.O.W.
 Bandi Yuddh Ke (2016), Tandav (2022) and Mukhbir: The Story of a Spy (2022).

-Education
+Education and career

 Satyadeep did his primary schooling from Hillgrange Preparatory School in Dehradun.
 He is an alumnus of The Doon School, Dehradun.

 He received a BA in history from St. Stephens College, Delhi, followed by a degree in law from the Faculty of law, University of Delhi.

-Career

 Mishra worked as a Corporate Lawyer in New Delhi and also had a brief stint with the Indian Government before he moved to Mumbai in 2010 to become an actor.
 He appeared for the UPSC exam.

 Personal life

-Mishra was married to Aditi Rao Hydari in 2007 but the couple divorced in 2013.
-He married Masaba Gupta on 27 January 2023.
-Their daughter was born on 11 October 2024.
+Mishra was married to actress Aditi Rao Hydari.
+He married Masaba Gupta on 27 January 2023, and they had a daughter on 11 October 2024.